monsoonmaelstrom/book2/book2.md

 “It’s just… if a bunch of us combined our magic, maybe we could have more of an impact than one person alone.”

 I sigh.
 “It’s not a bad thought, but… there are tens of thousands of people that are going to be directly involved in this.
-You’re not just talking about influencing the decisions or actions of a single person.
+You’re not talking about influencing the decisions or actions of a single person.
 It would have to be everyone, all at the same time, or it would be too… tenuous, and that’s a lot.
 I don’t think it’s doable,” I say softly.
 “At least, I don’t think I could do it.”

 “So you think someone else could?” she asks, and I can see a flicker of hope in her expression.